npantfoerder/amazon-vine-analysis/README.md

 <kbd> <img src='https://github.com/npantfoerder/amazon-vine-analysis/blob/master/Images/not_vine_reviews.png' width=900> </kbd>

 ## Summary
-According to the results, there is no positivity bias for reviews in the Vine program because there were less 5 star Vine reviews than 5 star non-Vine reviews.
-One additional analysis that I could do with the dataset to support this is finding ...
+According to the results, there is no positivity bias for reviews in the Vine program.
+This is because the percentage of 5 star Vine reviews was lower than the percentage of 5 star non-Vine reviews.
+One additional analysis that I could do with the dataset to support this filtering out non-verified purchases.

 #### Resources
-- Data Sources:
+- Data Sources: Amazon review data from https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Home_Entertainment_v1_00.tsv.gz
-- Software: Python 3.7.3, PySpark 3.0.1
+- Software: Python 3.7.3, PySpark 3.0.1, PostgreSQL 11.9, pgAdmin 4.24, Google Colaboratory